 assistance or support.
 Networking is considered the number one way to gain solid job

-Approximately 65 percent of all career leads come from networking.
 Networking is everywhere — there is no limit to where and when you can network.
 Everyone is a potential lead.

-Possible networking opportunities include:
+Possible networking sources include:

 When you join, you create a profile that summarizes your professional expertise and accomplishments.
 You can then form enduring connections by inviting trusted contacts to join LinkedIn and connect with you.
 Your network consists of your connections, your connections’ connections, and the people they know, linking you to a vast number of qualified professionals and experts.
+Visit LinkedIn's alumni tool to start connecting with fellow Billikens.

 A resume is a summary of your qualifications for employment.
 It will typically let the reader know what type of position you are seeking and will highlight your education, experience, skills and other relevant information.
 In most cases, employers will request that you submit a resume, along with a cover letter, to be considered for openings within their organizations.